 As LynxCare started from a patient's initiative, it is fundamental to us that this data can never be used for purely commercial purposes and a strict scientific governance should ensure it benefits the interests of patients.

 In its efforts to unlock the world’s previously unavailable clinical data, LynxCare pushes for an Open Data Model.
-In contrast to a Data Monetization model, which is both ethically and legally unacceptable, the Open Data Model makes sure that stakeholders are compensated based on the fair value of their (intellectual, technical or other) efforts for the research project.
+In contrast to a Data Monetization model, which is both ethically and legally unacceptable, the Open Data Model makes sure that stakeholders are compensated based on the fair value of their (intellectual, technical, or other) efforts in the research project.

 LynxCare is taking the lead in the healthcare data revolution.
-We are convinced that data and A.I. are the keys to unlocking the potential for innovation.
-According to a recent study by Deloitte, harnessing data and A.I. in European hospitals can save an average of 400,000 lives, save hospital in excess of 900,000 person-hours and save them €200 Billion (Deloitte & MedTech Europe.
+We are convinced that data and AI are the keys to unlocking the potential for innovation.
+According to a recent study by Deloitte, harnessing data and AI in European hospitals can save an average of 400,000 lives, save hospitals in excess of 900,000 person hours and save them €200 billion (Deloitte & MedTech Europe.
 (2020, October).
 The socio-economic impact of AI in healthcare).